YannickHerrero/miru/README.md

 # miru (見る)

 A sleek, terminal-native streaming CLI for movies and TV shows.
-Connects TMDB, Torrentio, Real-Debrid, and MPV into a seamless viewing experience.
+Connects TMDB, Torrentio, and MPV into a seamless viewing experience.

 ## Demo